-2. This happiness in part is mine, Already saved from low design.
-From every creature love!
-Blest with the scorn of finite good, My soul is lighten'd of its load, And seeks the things above.
+2. This happiness in part is mine, Already saved from low design, From every creature love!
+Blest with the scorn of finite

 3. The things eternal I pursue, A happiness beyond the view Of those, that basely pant For things by nature felt and seen;